SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 ---

-In the data explorer, data points (that is, measurements or sensor data) can be visualized.
+In the data explorer, data points (measurements or sensor data) can be visualized.

 The data explorer is available for all assets at once or just for a particular asset.